spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

   to that sub-channel will be used in constructing the cube.
 Only one value can be specified.
-  Note we use the name ``band`` for this argument instead of ``subchannel``, because the keyword ``band`` in the input images is used to indicate which MIRI subchannel the data covers.
+  Note we use the name ``band`` for this argument instead of ``subchannel``, because the keyword ``band`` in the input images is used to indicate which MIRI subchannel the data cover.
 This parameter can be combined with the ``output_type``  parameter  to fully control the type of IFU cubes to make.